thanasisn/SDR_enhancement_LAP/article/article_doc.md

-By creating a cloud-free approximation representing the long- and short-term variability of the expected cloud-free GHI, we were able to identify cases of CE events in Thessaloniki for the period 1994 -- 2023.
-After analyzing the CE cases, we found an increase of
-$+ 112.1 \pm 34.9\,\text{cases}/\text{year}$, with the mean annual
-irradiation of the CE events increasing with a rate of
+By creating a cloud-free approximation representing the long- and short-term variability of the expected cloud-free GHI, we were able to identify cases of CE and ECE events in Thessaloniki for the period 1994 -- 2023.
+After analyzing the CE cases, we found an increasing tendency of $+ 112.1 \pm 34.9\,\text{cases}/\text{year}$, with the mean annual irradiation of the CE events increasing with a rate of
 $+ 329.9 \pm 112\,\text{kJ}/\text{year}$.
 The most active months of CE events are May and June.
 We found that continuous CE events can last up to $140$ minutes, while the duration of $79\,\%$ of them is equal or bellow $5$ minutes.

-We have observed ECE cases with GHI exceeding the TOA TSI on horizontal plane by more than $200\,\text{W}/\text{m}^{2}$ while for $75\,\%$ of the cases the excess irradiance (relative to TOA TSI on horizontal plane) is below $40\,\text{W}/\text{m}^{2}$.
-The climatological characteristics of the ECE events showed that the most active months are spread over half of the year, and particularly in the periods March -- June and September -- October.
-The magnitude of the ECE events identified in Thessaloniki events does not exceed the values reported for sites with more favourable conditions for the phenomenon (e.g., Cordero et al. 2023).
+We have observed ECE cases with GHI exceeding the TOA TSI on a horizontal plane by more than $200\,\text{W}/\text{m}^{2}$ while for
+$75\,\%$ of the cases the excess irradiance (relative to TOA TSI on a horizontal plane) is below $40\,\text{W}/\text{m}^{2}$.
+The climatological characteristics of the ECE events showed that the most active months are spread over half of the year, and particularly in the months January -- March and November, while ECE events are practically absent in July and August.
+The magnitude of the ECE events identified in Thessaloniki does not exceed the values reported for sites with more favorable conditions for the phenomenon (e.g., Cordero et al. 2023).
 Some of the characteristics of CE and ECE events we analyzed have strong similarities with the results of Vamvakas, Salamalikis, and Kazantzidis (2020) for the city of Patras, south of Thessaloniki, albeit with differences in the magnitude of OI.

-An interpretation of the CE trends shows that the interaction of GHI with the clouds, through this 30-year period, is a dynamic phenomenon that needs further investigation.
+The investigation of the CE trends in Thessaloniki through this 30-year period shows that the interaction of GHI with clouds is a complex phenomenon that merits further attention.
 For such studies, it would be essential to have more detailed information on cloud characteristics, especially in order to investigate possible associations of the observed trends with changes in climate.
+Finally, automated procedures to analyze the sky-camera images would greatly improve our knowledge about the generation of these events.

 Anderson, G. P., J. H. Chetwynd, S. A. Clough, E. P. Shettle, and F. X.
 Kneizys.
 1986.
 "AFGL Atmospheric Constituent Profiles (0-120km)."
 Air